 Roughly 100 billion flow records each and every day.
 That’s how much flow data is ingested by Kentik Data Engine (KDE), the distributed big data backend that powers Kentik Detect®.
 It’s also just one of the many interesting statistics that we run across as we operate our SaaS platform for network traffic analytics.
 As the year draws to a close, we thought we’d share some of those fascinating tidbits with you, our loyal readers.
 Needless to say, everything presented below comes from customers that have granted permission to use their customer data.
-The data has been aggregated and anonymized to protect data privacy, which we’ve built into our platform and is an issue that we take very seriously (see our FAQ web page for more detail).
+The data has been aggregated and anonymized to protect data privacy, which we’ve built into our platform and is an issue that we take very seriously.

 Cisco Systems is by far the market leader in the overall IT Networking sector.
 So it’s interesting to see that Juniper Networks, at 49.6%, is the leading maker of routers and switches sending flow to Kentik Detect.
 On the other hand, given Arista’s recent market traction, it’s not surprising to see them in the number-three spot.
 And how about the fact that Linux OSes show up in our Top 10 list as well?
 Maybe the “white box” trend really is taking off?

 International Traffic: Where To, and From?